-Today’s Wonder of the Day was inspired by Sophie from AL. Sophie Wonders, “What does Grasnick mean” Thanks for WONDERing with us, Sophie!
+Today’s Wonder of the Day was inspired by Dianna from AL. Dianna Wonders, “Where did my last name come from?”
+Thanks for WONDERing with us, Dianna!

 Do you like social studies?
 Learning about the past can be so much fun.
 It’s great to learn about where we’ve been and how the past shapes the future.

 Yes, there certainly are a lot of important names in history.
 Have you ever stopped and WONDERed where all these names came from?
 Take last names for example—how did you get yours?
 It may have come from your parents.
 But where did they get it?
 If you keep tracing things back in time, your last name had to start somewhere, right?
 So how did that work?

 Last names didn’t come to Europe until later.
 They can be traced to the Middle Ages, most Europeans lived in small villages separated by large areas of farmland.
 People rarely met those from other villages.
 Everyone knew everyone else in their village, so there wasn’t really a need for last names.

 Over time, though, villages and populations grew.
 People traveled more.
 They traded with other places.
 Soon, they needed a way to tell the difference between people with the same name.
 Last names started as a way to separate one “John” from another “John.”

 European last names had many sources.
 However, they can be put into four groups: patronymic, locative, occupational or status, and nicknames.
 The first surnames were quite simple.
 They became more diverse and complex over the years.